CyberCosmos24/SpaceBot/README.md

 #Meet the team

-Cosmos: Takes care of hosting and programming Space
+Cosmos: Takes care of hosting and programming Space\n
 Hawk: Error handling and finding API's